suwandywijaya123/business-metrics-for-data-driven-companies/Final project report (happy hat business case study).md

 -Risk metric are indirectly affecting the sales revenue as it potential losing its competitive advantages and subsequently losing its customer.

 Testing the process improvement from competitors (operating at 24 hours) and analyze its benefit in comparison with current process.
 Subsequently, setting a goal (expected benefit in comparison to current process) from this improvement process that is specific and measurable within certain specific time-bound.
+Analyze and conduct comparison study between current process and improvement process in which the effects using revenue metrics (dependent variable).

 Example: In 3 months, analyze the improvement process has resulted in increase of 5% revenue in comparison to current process on month-by-month basis compared to the same month last year.